fossabot/backend/README.md

 If you wish to develop with this repository, please read the following sub sections.

 ### Installation
-Before you begin you need to make sure you have the latest LTS version of NodeJS (6.*) installed on your computer.
+Before you begin you need to make sure you have the NodeJS 8 or newer installed on your computer.

 **NOTE:** This repository is **NOT** compatible with Yarn.
 Please don't attempt to use Yarn as there are some issues.
 Support will not be given with Yarn.